-access to rapid disaster response financing (and deployment of rapid response funds at the subnational level and to households);
+Access to rapid disaster response financing (and deployment of rapid response funds at the subnational level and to households).

-property catastrophe risk insurance for public assets;
+Property catastrophe risk insurance for public assets.

-property catastrophe risk insurance for private assets
+Property catastrophe risk insurance for private assets.

 Rapid response financing here refers to financing released within days or weeks of a disaster occurring.
-Contingent instruments tend to offer this feature, such as the World Bank's contingent credit (Cat DDO) offering, insurance products such as the Pacific Catastrophe Insurance Pilot, contingent grant windows such as the federal-level contingent financing window linked to the Ethiopia productive safety net program described below, and donor emergency response facilities.
+This feature tends to be offered by contingent instruments such as the World Bank's contingent credit (Cat DDO) offering, insurance products such as the Pacific Catastrophe Insurance Pilot, contingent grant windows such as the federal-level contingent financing window linked to the Ethiopia productive safety net program described above, and donor emergency response facilities.